tc39/notes/meetings/2016-11/nov-30.md

 AWB: Or, you could normalize way at the beginning, so you don't need the

-MS: Our parser is really performance-sensitive
+MLS: Our parser is really performance-sensitive

 KM: Recovering parser performance from async/await parsing took weeks of work